krakintgithub/main/roadmap/Readme.md

 IN PROGRESS:
 - LinkedIn registration - Needs 7 days of an active account.
+- List the token on etherscan (pending LinkedIn and an approval)
-- List the token on coinbase and etherscan
+- List the token on coinbase (pending etherscan)
+- Investigate exchanges and list the token on swaps, relays, exchanges etc (pending etherscan).

 OPEN:
+- Work on the Krakin't labs patent.
 - Mention the token once everything is properly done, here: https://en.bitcoin.it/wiki/Proof_of_burn
 - Register the logo and a trademark
 - Investigate Metamask code to become the the Krakin't DAPP
 - Code the treasury
 - Deploy the treasury
-- If possible, make the miner work with adjusted Metamask
 - Contact remote Canadian businesses and ask about APP ideas that would help their business
 - See what the current project incubators are doing right and wrong
 - Investigate what is necessary for the CoinMarketcap listing, and update the roadmap
 - List the token on CoinMarketcap once everything is done
-- Investigate exchanges and list the token on swaps, relays, exchanges etc.
 - Look into U.K. grants and make proposals
 - Look into registering Krakin't in the U.K.
 - Look into registering Krakin't in Serbia (probably very hard to do)